-From autumn 2019 there are two exciting new updates to Guitar, offering today's guitarists a broader range of styles and techniques to choose from.
-In addition to the Classical Guitar syllabus, we have launched a brand new Acoustic Guitar syllabus, which reinvents the successful plectrum exams.
+Trinity offers today's guitarists a broad range of styles and techniques to choose from.
+In addition to the Classical Guitar syllabus, Acoustic Guitar is also available, which reinvents the former plectrum exams.

 This syllabus reinvents the previous Plectrum Guitar syllabus to recognise the importance of the acoustic guitar in today’s music.
 We’ve kept the most popular plectrum guitar pieces but added a much wider range of styles and technical work.
 This ensures that guitarists develop the blend of fingerstyle and plectrum technique they need to play the music they know and love.